Zeal29/stylekit/README.md

 `

 # Setup
-in the main.ts or main.js or what ever you most starting point of you app is import the setup function and run it like this if it is react app
+in you main.ts or main.js file or what ever the most starting point of you app, Import the setup function and run it, If it is react app then.

 ```import React from "react";
 import ReactDOM from "react-dom";